Not "why can't this student do the task?" but "where does this task break down?"

 Show Your Work was built on this foundation.
 The tools here don't treat students as the variable to fix.
 They treat the task as the variable.

-Tasks that require students to do two things at once — listen and write, read and answer, watch and take notes — create split-attention demands that significantly increase cognitive load, especially for students with executive function challenges.
+Tasks that require students to do two things at once, such as listening and writing, reading and answering, or watching and taking notes, create split-attention demands that increase cognitive load, especially for students with executive function challenges.

 Barkley emphasizes that support needs to happen where and when the student is struggling, not after the fact.
-Redesigning the task in the moment is one of the most direct forms of intervention available to teachers.
+Redesigning the task in the moment is one of the most useful interventions available to teachers.

 No training required.
 No jargon.
 Describe what's happening and the tool does the analysis.